Improved Approximation Algorithms for Capacitated Vehicle Routing with Fixed Capacity: An Improvement for Splittable -CVRP

 \end{proof}

-We can improve the ratio $\alpha+1-\alpha/k$ by a term of at least $0.5/k$ (when $\alpha=1$, the improvement is $0.5/k$), which is larger than the improvement $\frac{1}{3k^3}$ in~\cite{BompadreDO06}.
-When $\alpha=3/2$, our ratio is $5/2-3.5/k$ and the improvement is $2/k$, which is also larger than the improvement $\frac{1}{4k^2}$ in~\cite{BompadreDO06}.
+By Theorem~\ref{res-intitial-split}, we improve the approximation ratio $\alpha+1-\frac{\alpha}{k}$ by a term of at least $\frac{0.5}{k}$ (when $\alpha=1$, the improvement is $\frac{0.5}{k}$), which is larger than the improvement $\frac{1}{3k^3}$ in~\cite{BompadreDO06}.
+When $\alpha=\frac{3}{2}$, our approximation ratio is $\frac{5}{2}-\frac{3.5}{k}$, and the improvement is $\frac{2}{k}$, which is also larger than the improvement $\frac{1}{4k^2}$ in~\cite{BompadreDO06}.
 For some detailed comparisons, readers can refer to Table~\ref{res-1}.
-According to our results, better approximation algorithms for the minimum mod-$k$-cycle packing problem may directly lead to further improvements for $k$-CVRP.
+According to our results, better approximation algorithms for the minimum weight mod-$k$-cycle cover problem may directly lead to further improvements for $k$-CVRP.